 Skills, experience, and education useful in running a repo business

 Knowledge of state repossession rules.
-States have different rules when it comes to repossession, so a business owner needs to understand these rules to avoid potentially breaking the law or giving the lessee an advantage in court.
+States have different rules regarding repossession, so a business owner needs to understand these rules to avoid potentially breaking the law or giving the lessee an advantage in court.

 Knowledge of the type of product to be repossessed.
 The business owner should be familiar with the type of equipment that will be repossessed; if a business is repossessing boats, then a repo agent will need to be skilled in working around and driving boats.

 Attention to detail.
-Attention to detail is highly important when it comes to identifying the appropriate items to repossess and in removing the items without causing any damage.
+Attention to detail is highly important for identifying the appropriate items to repossess and removing the items without causing any damage.

 Confident nature.
-Confidence is important in this industry, so repossession agents with a self-assured nature will be at an advantage.
+Confidence is important in this industry, so repossession agents with a self-assured nature will be advantageous.

 Conflict resolution skills.
-Even though repo agents try to avoid interacting with customers, interactions will occur and they can get heated.
-A business owner with strong conflict resolution skills can help to minimize these conflicts and get out of these situations quickly and safely.
+Even though repo agents try to avoid interacting with customers, interactions will occur, and they can get heated.
+A business owner with strong conflict resolution skills can minimize these conflicts and get out of these situations quickly and safely.

 Clear head under pressure.
-Repo work can lead to high-pressure situations, so workers need to be able to think clearly even when under pressure.
+Repo work can lead to high-pressure situations, so workers need to think clearly even when under pressure.